What Are the Best Family Travel Tips for Stress-Free Trips?

 - Our phone number (for older kids)

-Lila, our eldest, also knows, “If I get lost, I stay where I am and don’t move.”
-Atm we also think about buying her a watch with GPS.
+Lila, our eldest, also knows: “If I get lost, I stay where I am and don’t move.”
+At the moment we’re also thinking about buying her a watch with GPS.

 33. Use Local Playgrounds to Recharge